clairey-zx81/json-model/README.md

   oops.json: FAIL (.: not an expected object [.]; .: missing mandatory prop <born> [.])
   ```

-- to actually compile an executable for checking a model (with the C backend),
+- to compile an executable for checking a model (with the C backend),
   and use it for validating values:

   ```sh